A Memory of a Funny Man

 On both floors, the glass walls curve gently, following the arc defined by the garden wall.
 “That must be preposterously expensive,” you muse.
 “Why not just have a whole bunch of French doors?”
 Because it’s my damn house, that’s why.
 If I can’t afford it anyway, why hold back?

 Summer again.
-The house is open, and you hear laughter from the upper level, and the crack of a beak at the pool table.
+The house is open, and you hear laughter from the upper level, and the crack of a break at the pool table.
 You cross the patio into the shade of the eaves.
 It’s time to go inside.

 5